WestDRI/wgpages/content/pythonhpc.md

 print("Time in seconds:", round(end-start,3))
 ```

-On 8 cores on my laptop this takes 2.007s, i.e. we run two batches in parallel on (most likely) 8 and 2 cores,
+1. On 8 cores on my laptop this takes 2.007s, i.e. we run two batches in parallel on (most likely) 8 and 2
-respectively, each taking a second.
+   cores, respectively, each taking a second.
+1. On the training cluster it probes the number of physically available cores (not equal to the number of CPU
+   cores inside our job) and launches the same number of tasks, likely switching between multiple tasks per
+   core.

 How do we parallelize the slow series with parallel `map()`?
 One idea is to create a function to process each
 of the $10^8$ terms and use `map()` to apply it to each term.
 Here is the serial version of this code: